Police searching for missing dog walker appealing for third ‘key witness’

 In a Facebook post, Ms Bulley's sister, Louise Cunningham, urged people to “keep an open mind” as there is “no evidence whatsoever” that the dog walker fell in the river.

-“Off the back of the latest Police media update, please can I add there is no evidence whatsoever
+“Off the back of the latest Police media update, please can I add there is no evidence whatsoever.

 “Everyone needs to keep an open mind as not all CCTV and leads have been investigated fully, the police confirmed the case is far from over.”